Fort Collins Colorado Temple: History

-The developers applied to rezone the land to accommodate a structure designed to service this tri-state region.
+The developers applied to rezone the land.
 The property was originally zoned to support only homes and neighborhood centers that, act "as a focal point for neighborhood activity," and may include, "a grocery store or supermarket and other neighborhood oriented retail services."
-Due to an intergovermental agreement between the Larimer County and the City of Fort Collins, the developer first pursued the rezoning through Larimer County, followed by an annexation and rezoning process through the City of Fort Collins.
+Due to an intergovernmental agreement between the Larimer County and the City of Fort Collins, the developer first pursued the rezoning through Larimer County, followed by an annexation and rezoning process through the City of Fort Collins.

 In November 2011, the city planning board in Fort Collins recommended annexation and rezoning of the proposed temple site.
 Work on the temple commenced with a groundbreaking ceremony conducted by Ronald A. Rasband on August 24, 2013.

 As construction progressed, the temple was vandalized on August 23, 2015, along with other places of worship in the local area.
-On August 26, 2015, a statue of the angel Moroni, similar to those that sit atop many LDS temples was put in place.
+On August 26, 2015, a statue of the angel Moroni was put in place.

-A public open house was held from August 19 through September 10, 2016, excluding Sundays.
-The temple was formally dedicated by Dieter F. Uchtdorf on October 16, 2016.
+After construction was completed, a public open house was held from August 19 through September 10, 2016, excluding Sundays.
+The temple was dedicated by Dieter F. Uchtdorf, of the church's First Presidency on October 16, 2016.

+Design and architecture

+The building has a traditional Latter-day Saint temple design.
+Designed by Architectural Nexus and Aaron Arbuckle, its architecture reflects both the cultural heritage of the Fort Collins region and its spiritual significance to the church.

+The temple sits on a 12.3-acre plot, and the landscaping around the temple features local trees and a stone fountain.
+These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.

+The structure is 112 feet tall, constructed with precast concrete.
+The exterior has art glass windows featuring a mountain flora motif inspired by the Rocky Mountains, with a color palette of blues, golds, and greens.

+The interior features flooring with Spanish-influenced patterns, decorative painting in the same color palette as the exterior windows, with Spanish and mountain flora motifs, and art glass similar to that of the exterior.
+The temple also has an original oil painting wall mural which depicts the local landscape.

+The temple includes two instruction rooms, three sealing rooms, and one baptistry, each arranged for ceremonial use.
+Symbolic elements are integrated into the design, providing deeper meaning to the temple's function and aesthetics.

+The design uses elements representing the natural landscapes and heritage of Colorado, providing spiritual meaning to the temple's appearance and function.
+Symbolism is important to church members and includes the mountain flora motif used in the art glass windows, representative of the nearby Rocky Mountains, as well as the Spanish-inspired patterns in the flooring and decorative painting, which are a nod to the region’s history.